A First Look at Bugs in LLM Inference Engines: RQ3: Commonality

 \section{RQ3: Commonality}

-To explore the commonality characteristics of bugs in different engines, following the previous work~\cite{islam2019comprehensive}, we use the Pearson correlation coefficient ($r$) to analyze the correlation of bug symptoms and root causes among the engines.
+In this section, we aim to explore the common characteristics of bugs across different engines, as well as the unique characteristics of bugs in each engine.
+To achieve this, following prior work~\cite{islam2019comprehensive}, we compute the Pearson correlation coefficient ($r$) between engines.
+Specifically, we represent the distribution of bug symptoms and root causes in each engine as a normalized frequency vector, and then calculate the pairwise Pearson correlation between these vectors.
 Our primary hypothesis is that the engines will be strongly correlated based on the distribution of bug symptoms and root causes as they are doing similar tasks.

-Our analysis confirms that hypothesis as shown in Fig.~\ref{fig:correlation}.
-All the computed $r$ are greater than 0.5, indicating strong correlation~\cite{pearson} in terms of the distributions of both symptoms and root causes.
-This results indicate that the distribution of bug symptoms and root causes is consistent across different engines, highlighting the generalizability of our findings.
+Our analysis confirms that hypothesis.
+As shown in Fig.~\ref{fig:correlation}, all the computed $r$ are greater than 0.5, indicating strong correlation~\cite{pearson} in terms of the distributions of both symptoms and root causes.
+These results indicate that the distribution of bug symptoms and root causes is consistent across different engines, highlighting the generalizability of our findings.
 The correlation coefficients for bug symptoms are all above 0.9.
 This indicates that despite differences in targeted environments and implementations of LLM inference engines, bugs exhibit similar distributions and symptoms.
 This results further highlight that LLM app development requires a consistent bug tolerance method for LLM inference regardless of the engine used.

 \finding{Bug symptoms and root causes across engines show a strong correlation ($r > 0.5$), indicating common bug patterns despite implementation differences.}{finding:commonality}